Akinfenwa aims for 'beautiful ending' to career

 He is making a documentary about his life, fancies starring in a movie with Denzel Washington, and then of course, there is the WWE.

-Plenty of athletes from other sports have tested themselves in the squared circle - former Germany goalkeeper Tim Wiese was with the WWE from 2014-17, and ex-Team GB Olympics boxer Anthony Ogogo is signed to rival promotion, AEW.
+Plenty of athletes from other sports have tested themselves in the squared circle - former Germany goalkeeper Tim Wiese was with the WWE from 2014-17, and ex-Team GB Olympic boxer Anthony Ogogo is signed to rival promotion, AEW.

 "I'd love to do a Beast shoulder charge - I'm a massive WWE fan and so are my kids, so when they came over to the UK I reached out and we had some conversations, and we're just going to see what happens," he said.